Highland Railway: Genesis

-The Inverness & Aberdeen Junction and Inverness & Perth Junction Railway were merged on 1 February 1865, and became known as the Highland Railway on 29 June 1865.
+The Inverness and Aberdeen Junction and the Inverness and Perth Junction Railway were merged on 1 February 1865, and became known as the Highland Railway after the passing of the Highland Railway Act 1865 (28 & 29 Vict. c. clxviii) on 29 June 1865.
 The railway owned 242 mi of line and operated over the 7+1/4 mi of Scottish North Eastern Railway (SNER) line from Stanley Junction to Perth.
 Apart from this line and that between Inverness and Dalcross, this was all single track railway.
 Andrew Dougall, who had been founding General Manager of both railways, became its first General Manager.
 William Barclay had been locomotive supervisor for both constituent railways, resigned in 1865, and the first Highland Railway locomotive supervisor was William Stroudley.

 Far North Line

 Sutherland Railway

 The Sutherland Railway received permission in 1865 for a 32+3/4 mi extension of the Highland Railway from Bonar Bridge to Brora.
 The route followed the Kyle of Sutherland inland for 3 miles, before crossing over to the north shore with the five masonry arches and 230 ft girder span of Invershin Viaduct.
 The Highland contributed £15,000, but only 26 mi of line were built, the railway opening as far as Golspie on 13 April 1868.
 Either side of the viaduct across the Kyle are Culrain and Invershin stations, 36 chain apart.
 The Highland provided two services a day north of Tain, with through carriages to Perth on the mail train.